erickt420/FFXCutsceneRemover/README.md

 # FFXCutsceneRemover
-Cutscene Skipper Program for FFX PC Version
+Cutscene skipping program for the Windows version of Final Fantasy X HD Remaster.
+Currently we are in the early stages of development.
+Most likely you will encounter issues or bugs.
+If so, please open an issue on GitHub or contact us in the modding channel of the [FFX Speedrun Discord](https://discord.gg/X3qXHWG).

-Usage:
+### Usage:
-To run with default settings, just double click and enjoy, or run FFXCutsceneRemover.exe from cmd.
+Just double click and enjoy or execute FFXCutsceneRemover.exe from cmd.

-To enable debug values pass true:
-FFXCutsceneRemover.exe true
+### Arguments:
+You can use multiple arguments by separating them with a space.
+- enable debug:
+`FFXCutsceneRemover.exe true`

-To change the amount of milliseconds the program sleeps between polling iterations:
+- change the amount of milliseconds the program sleeps between polling iterations:
-FFXCutsceneRemover.exe 50

-You can enable debug and set the loop sleep time:
-FFXCutsceneRemover.exe true 50
+`FFXCutsceneRemover.exe 50`